wangc90/AE_Data_Integration/README.md

 The Simulation_Auxiliary folder contains part of the code from the MOCSS paper that we utilized in model_selection and model_retraining.

-To evaluate the model performance, follow the AE_results.ipynb and make sure to import the necessary auxiliary codes from the Evaluation_Auxiliary folder.
+To evaluate the model performance, follow the AE_results.ipynb within Evaluation_Auxiliary folder and make sure to import the necessary auxiliary codes from the Evaluation_Auxiliary folder.

 ## Organization of this Repository